pratomchaip/react-native-touch-id-ios-android/README.md

-# react-native-touch-sensor
+# react-native-touch-id-ios-android

-Bridging for accesing the Touch Sensor on both iOS and Android using TouchID and Android Fingerprint
+Bridging for accessing the touch/fingerprint reader on both iOS and Android using TouchID and Android Fingerprint

-# Installation

-`npm install -s react-native-touch-sensor` `react-native link react-native-touch-sensor`
+This is a fork from react-native-touch-sensor with a fix for RN047+.

 # Android Setup